Mentoring as Critically Engaged Praxis

 Storying the Lives and Contributions of Black Women Administrators

 A volume in the series: Contemporary Perspectives on the Lives of Teachers.
 Editor(s): Carol R. Rinke, Marist College.
-Lynnette Mawhinney, The College of New Jersey.
+Lynnette Mawhinney, University of Illinois at Chicago.

 Mentoring remains paramount to the professional advancement and success of all faculty.
 This is particularly the case of women faculty from underrepresented groups who attempt to break through the proverbial glass ceiling that prevails in the academy (Watkins, Gillaspie, Stokes, Bullard, & Light, 1995; Madsen, 1998; Allen, Epps, Guillory, Suh, & Bonous-Hammarth, 2004; Tatum, 2008; Tillman, 2011).
 Mentoring can assist African American women faculty and administrators by ‘‘providing access to information networks and opportunities that help them deal with factors critical to their career choices and development’’ (Smith & Crawford, 2007, p.
 263).
 However, little is known of how Black women administrators who assume such positions provide opportunities for others along that administrative pipeline (Alfred 2001; Turner, 2002; Diggs, Garrison-Wade, Estrada, & Galindo, 2009; Jean-Marie, Williams, & Sherman, 2009; Fries-Britt & Kelly, 2012).
 When we consider the fact that Black women administrators are generally expected to serve as mentors, counsellors, and supporters to their faculty, even less is known about how Black women administrators experience/approach mentoring, or mentor other faculty members from same/other races, cultures, or gender groups (Patton & Harper, 2003; Patton, 2009; Bertrand Jones & Dufor, 2012; Cobb-Roberts, Esnard, Unterreiner, Agosto, Karanxha, Beck, & Wu, 2017).
 A discussion of Black women in higher education administration as critically engaged mentors will ultimately diversify thought, approaches, and solutions to larger social and structural challenges embedded within academic climates.
 As we move to advance the call for more socially just environments, our aim is to generate more pointed discussions around the prospects, possibilities and constraints of mentoring practices that are framed around and operate within an academic context.